(519) 576-8160

 Teeth Whitening in Kitchener, ON

-Charcoal toothpastes.
-These toothpastes have become very popular over the past 5 years.
+Charcoal toothpastes have become very popular over the past 5 years.
 They work because charcoal particles are abrasive and therefore are more effective at removing surface stains from teeth.
-This is the same principle behind stain removal with polishing at your routine cleanings.
-However, you may get your teeth polished 1-2 times per year – you don’t want to be using abrasives on your tooth enamel every morning and night.
-I generally recommend to either avoid charcoal toothpastes or to use them very sparingly.
+This is the same principle behind stain removal during routine dental cleaning in a dentist's office, using polishing.
+However, you typically get your teeth polished 1-2 times per year – you don’t want to be using abrasives on your tooth enamel every morning and night.
+We recommend either avoiding charcoal toothpastes altogether or using them very sparingly.

-Dental Cleanings.
 When plaque calcifies, it becomes tartar.
-Tartar buildup makes our teeth more yellow.
-Because tartar is porous, it soaks up stain.
-When you have a dental cleaning, your Hygienist removes all tartar from around your teeth including any stain within it.
-The additional polish removes superficial stain from your enamel!
+Tartar buildup makes teeth appear yellower because it is porous and soaks up stains.
+When you have a dental cleaning, your dental hygienist removes all tartar from around your teeth, including any stains within it.
+The additional polish removes superficial stains from your enamel, resulting in whiter teeth.

 How often should I be whitening my teeth?